telvarost/OldAndOrnate-StationAPI/README.md

     * After the faltering platform falls it becomes a ghost platform that players will fall through but monsters can walk on
       * Faltering platforms do not produce blocks when they land
     * The ghost platform turns back into a dungeon platform after 5 seconds
-  * Craft 2 lapis lazuli blocks with 2 soul sand blocks to get 4 dungeon platform blocks (recipe enabled by default)
+  * Craft 2 lapis lazuli blocks with 2 soul sand to get 4 dungeon platforms (recipe enabled by default)
     * Recipe is a square and blocks must be diagonal from each other

+### Star Flower Features
+Adds star flower block, recipes, and terrain generation (ported from mod archive and enhanced with configs)
+* Star Flower
+  * Flower that glows faintly
+  * Craft 1 glowstone dust with 1 dandelion to get 1 star flower (recipe enabled by default)
+  * Craft 1 star flower to get 2 lime dye (recipe enabled by default)
+* Special config to limit terrain generation to specific biomes or to disable it entirely (specific biomes selected by default)
+  * When specific biomes is selected, star flowers will only generate in the shrubland, seasonal forest, swampland, and tundra biomes

 ### Other Features
 Adds some other small new add-ons!